MonetDB/MonetDB-PHP/protocol_doc/README.md

 the clients connecting to it.
 The goal is to provide information for the development of future client applications.

+If you wish to experiment with the protocol, then feel free to use the command line tool [Moner-Expolorer](monet-explorer/README.md), which was created for this purpose.

 # Table of contents

 - [MonetDB client-server protocol (MAPI)](#monetdb-client-server-protocol-mapi)